-- A rule proposed by IDNR in Spring 2013 meets many of the specific recommendations of this action area, including elimination of the maximum unavoidable loss allowance and encouraging water conservation by Lake Michigan users. - CMAP is collaborating with the IDNR Office of Water Resources through an LTA project to evaluate the reasons for water loss at specific utilities in the region.
-A final report, issued in January 2014, will feature observations and recommendations for IDNR as a prelude to expected changes to rules and regulations and a transition period for permittees that will follow. - In 2011, the City of Chicago initiated a 10-year water main replacement plan to replacement 900 miles of mains.
+- A rule proposed by IDNR in Spring 2013 meets many of the specific recommendations of this action area, including elimination of the maximum unavoidable loss allowance and encouraging water conservation by Lake Michigan users. - CMAP is collaborating with the IDNR Office of Water Resources through an LTA project to evaluate the reasons for water loss at specific utilities in the region and propose conservation strategies, a project expected to continue through 2013. - In 2011, the City of Chicago initiated a 10-year water main replacement plan to replacement 900 miles of mains.
 Replacement of aged mains should reduce water losses due to leakage.

-- IDNR's proposed changes to rules and regulations should to be complete by mid-2014.
-One potential outcome is a revised annual water audit form that more closely follows the IWA/AWWA water balance table.
+• IDNR's proposed changes to rules and regulations, to be complete by mid-2014, will very likely result in an annual water audit form that is compatible with the IWA/AWWA water balance table.
 Any progress with permittees regarding conservation, however, will likely require the full support and follow-through of IDNR on the conservation-related conditions of permitting; most permittees are highly unlikely to do anything that isn't required by IDNR.
-The emphasis, therefore, should be on maintaining and strengthening CMAP's working relationship with IDNR in order to most effectively reach permittees.
-A top priority in response to rule/regulations change is to help equip communities with the tools and information necessary to reduce water loss. - Revised text to emphasize water-loss reduction and broaden the geographic scope of the action as it is appropriate throughout the region.
+The emphasis, therefore, should be on strengthening CMAP's working relationship with IDNR in order to most effectively reach permittees.